-Five things we learned from the Avatar: The Way of Water trailer
+Five things we learnt from the Avatar: The Way of Water trailer

-Avatar: The Way of Water: Five things we learned from the trailer
+Avatar: The Way of Water: Five things we learnt from the trailer

 Trailer is debuting in cinemas this week before dropping online in the near future